Choosing between Activepieces and n8n for workflow automation comes down to five questions:

 Both Activepieces and n8n offer self-hosting, but the licensing and deployment details matter.

-For organizations in regulated industries that need both workflow automation and B2B data on their own infrastructure: self-host Activepieces or n8n, then pull ZoomInfo data into your environment via API.
+For organizations in regulated industries that need both workflow automation and B2B data on their own infrastructure: self-host Activepieces or n8n, then pull ZoomInfo data into your environment via API or Cloud Data Cubes.

 Enterprise governance is maturing on both sides

-Both platforms have invested in enterprise controls, though at different stages.
+Both platforms have invested in enterprise controls, though at different stages of maturity.

-A notable Activepieces differentiator: integration-level access controls let platform admins block specific connectors for specific teams, a more granular approach than typical project-level RBAC. n8n does not offer equivalent connector-level governance.
+A notable Activepieces differentiator: integration-level access controls let platform admins block specific connectors for specific teams. n8n does not offer equivalent connector-level governance.

 Support and community differ in scale and model